HER2-low & HER2-ultralow Efficacy Data

 • 77.1% clinical benefit rate (CBR) (CR+PR+SD at week 24) with ENHERTU (n=303/393) and 50.9% with chemotherapy (n=198/389)3

-Over 90% (n=362/393) of patients achieved disease control (CR+PR+SD) with ENHERTU3,c
+OVER 90% (n=362/393) of patients achieved disease control (CR+PR+SD) with ENHERTU3,c

 • CBR and DCR were not tested for statistical significance and were not powered to show differences between treatment arms.
 Therefore, the clinical significance of these data is not known